apache/incubator-brooklyn/docs/use/guide/defining-applications/basic-concepts.md

 Effectors can be invoked by an entity's parent remotely, and the invoker is able to track the execution of that effector.
 Effectors can be invoked by other entities, but use this functionality with care to prevent too many managers!

-Entities are Java classes and data can also be stored in internal fields.
-This data will not be inherited and will not be externally visible (and resilience is more limited), but the data will be moved when an entity's master location is changed.
+An entity consists of a Java interface (used when interacting with the entity) and a Java class.
+For resilience. it is recommended to store the entity's state in attributes (see `getAttribute(AttributeKey)``).
+If internal fields can be used then the data will be lost on brooklyn restart, and may cause problems if the entity is to be moved to a different brooklyn management node.

 Next: [Advanced Concepts]({{site.url}}/use/guide/defining-applications/advanced-concepts.html).
 See also: [Management > Sensors and Effectors]({{site.url}}/use/guide/management/index.html#sensors-and-effectors).